epikodelabs/switchboard/docs/choosing-a-navigation-library.md

 The important information is not merely that `/payment` exists.

-The application cares that `payment` can be entered from an appropriate state, under the appropriate conditions, through a defined transition.
+The application cares that `payment` is reached through a transition accepted by the currently materialized workflow context.

-Switchboard can still participate in URL navigation, browser history, SSR, and server-authorized frontend delivery.
-Those capabilities do not make it Waypoint.
+Switchboard can still participate in URL navigation, browser history, SSR, named outlets, and server-authorized frontend delivery.
+Those capabilities do not make it Waypoint. `VanillaRouter` remains the lower-level location engine; Switchboard's distinctive model is Relay operating on the visible frame tree.

-Its center of gravity remains the **transition graph**.

 The fundamental question is:

-> Which transition is valid from the current state?
+> From the frame the user is actually in, which visible owner can accept this transition?

 ---